ecmwf/fdb/docs/content/technical/configuration.rst

 =============

-First thing you should do after the installation is the setting up of the home directory for FDB.
-Choose a directory.
-We will refer to it as ${FDB_HOME}.

-Export the environment variable as follows:
+First thing you should do after the installation is the setting up of the home Export the environment variable as follows:

 ::